-A major in physics is a strategic imperative to introduce fundamental laws and model building techniques, to awaken students to the power of physics, and to support student base knowledge in mathematics and engineering and other fields.
+A major in physics is a strategic imperative to introduce fundamental laws and model-building techniques, to awaken students to the power of the universe, and to support base knowledge in mathematics, engineering, and other fields.
 Physics students develop skills, such as numeracy, problem solving, data analysis, and the communication of complex ideas, that are in high demand in industry and organizations.